 - Add flour, 1 cup at a time until a soft dough forms and all 8 1/2 cups are incorporated.

-- Place in a bowl, spray with non stick spray or pat with oil and cover with plastic wrap until doubled in size--2 hours or so.
+- Once everything is mixed, spray with non stick spray or pat with oil and cover with plastic wrap until doubled in size--2 hours or so.

 - Mix the sugars, cinnamon, and vanilla in a bowl.